How To Get From Rome To Sardinia

 Ferries from Civitavecchia to Cagliari are operated by Grimaldi Lines and depart daily at 8:00 pm, taking between 12 and 15 hours depending on whether they stop in Arbatax or not.

-Ferries from Civitavecchia to Arbatax are operated by Tirrenia and leave at 8:00 pm on Tuesdays and Saturdays – it usually is the same ferry that goes to Cagliari and that makes a stopover in Arbatax.
+Ferries from Civitavecchia to Arbatax are operated by Grimaldi Lines and leave at 8:00 pm on Tuesdays and Saturdays – it usually is the same ferry that goes to Cagliari and that makes a stopover in Arbatax.
 The trip takes around 10 hours.

-Ferries from Civitavecchia to Porto Torres are operated by Grimaldi Lines and leave at 10:00 pm every Tuesday.
-The trip takes around 7 hours and 30 minutes.
+Ferries from Civitavecchia to Porto Torres are operated by Grimaldi Lines and leave at 2:30 am every Sunday.
+The trip takes around 8 hours.

-Check out the schedule and book your Rome to Sardinia ferry here.
+I recommend using Direct Ferries to check out the schedule and book your Rome to Sardinia ferry.

-As you can see, it is really easy to travel to Sardinia from Rome – no matter your budget and your preferred method of transportation, you are bound to find a way.
+As you can see, even though there is no train, it is really easy to travel to Sardinia from Rome – no matter your budget and your preferred method of transportation, you are bound to find a way.
 It’s just the first step towards a great holiday!

 Further Readings